Permian–Triassic extinction event: Hypotheses about cause

 Explaining an event from 250 million years ago is inherently difficult, with much of the evidence on land eroded or deeply buried, while the spreading seafloor is completely recycled over 200 million years, leaving no useful indications beneath the ocean.

-Yet, scientists have gathered significant evidence for causes, and several mechanisms have been proposed.
+Yet scientists have gathered substantial evidence for the causes, and several mechanisms have been proposed.
 The proposals include both catastrophic and gradual processes (similar to those theorized for the Cretaceous–Paleogene extinction event, but with much less current consensus).